JamesCoding888/JavaOCP20221017/README.md

 - 1) For security - we can hide certain details and only show the important details of an object (interface).
 - 2) Java does not support "multiple inheritance" (i.e., a class can only inherit from one superclass, e.g., A extends B).
 However, interface can be achieved with interfaces, since the class can implement multiple interfaces, e.g., A implements B, C, D

+4. The following sample code for your information of relationship between abstract and interface:
 > InterfaceAnimal.java
 - Description: Create an interface of Animal to introduce the rules of interface